ZengineHQ/plugin-sdk/README.md

 - Install [Lerna](https://lerna.js.org/): `npm i -g lerna`
 - Run dev script: `lerna run watch --parallel`

-## Publishing packages
+## Publishing

+After any code or docs change has been made, publish to npm and/or the documentation site with these commands.
+Lerna will take care of intelligently determining what changed and where to publish it.
+You need only occasionally determine the semver bump (Lerna usually gets that right too though).

 - First build all packages: `lerna run build`
-- Publish! `lerna publish --message "chore: release"`
+- Publish! `lerna publish --message "chore: release"` (see note)
-- Publish documentation: `lerna run docs:publish`

 _Notes_
-- Due to our [commitlint](https://github.com/conventional-changelog/commitlint) rules the default commit message for publishing fails, so we gotta override it...
-PRs welcome to overcome!
+- Due to our [commitlint](https://github.com/conventional-changelog/commitlint) rules the default commit message for publishing fails, so this valid message argument is required.
-- Since the docs are a private package not on npm `lerna publish` ignores it so we do it ourselves

 ## Wishlist